mozilla/addon-sdk/AOM Native Jetpack Support.md

 # Implementation

-## Phase 1 (2013 Q4 - 2014 Q1)
+## Phase 1

 In the first phase there will not be any changes to the AOM interface nor to the Firefox CLI;
-all changes will be to the backend XPIProvider, the SDK cfx tool and the SDK `bootstrap.js`, loader, and various other modules.
+all changes will be to the backend XPIProvider, the SDK cfx tool the SDK `bootstrap.js`, loader, and various other modules.
-These are the important first steps, from here many different directions can be taken, and they can all be prototyped with extensions and be built in-house or by third parties.
+These are the important first steps, from here many different directions can be taken.

-The vision here is not to remove the cfx command line tool just yet, but instead to offload or nullify large parts of the workload it handles.
+The vision here is to keep the cfx command line tool for now, and offload or nullify large parts of the workload it handles.
 There will still be a desire for a cli tool, so the goal here is to make the instructions so simple that this tool set we are familiar with (namely `cfx run`, `cfx xpi`, `cfx test`) will be possible for anyone to reproduce in any language